Pkhovi: History

 The position of the Georgian Orthodox Church was also weak, and the Pkhovians professed a curious mixture of pagan and Christian beliefs.
 This has reflected in the religious architecture of Pkhovi: whereas each village of other highland provinces of Georgia, such as Svaneti, Khevi, Mtiuleti, and Racha, has at least one church dating from the 5th to the 18th century, Pkhovi appears to be devoid of Georgian Orthodox churches.
 Instead, the region abounds in sacred sites, of which the most venerated are referred to as khati or jvari, meaning "an icon" and "a cross" in standard Georgian usage, but denoting, beyond these sacred images, the sanctuaries in which they are housed, and the deity believed to preside over the sanctuary in Pkhovi.

 The refractory independence of Pkhovi's mountainous clans led to the sporadic incursions of royal troops bent on forcing them into submission.
-One of the most devastating expeditions against the Pkhovians was organized, c.1212, at the behest of the queen Tamar of Georgia who presided over the Golden Age of the Kingdom of Georgia.
+One of the most devastating expeditions against the Pkhovians was organized, c.1212, at the behest of Queen Tamar I who presided over the Golden Age of the Kingdom of Georgia.
 The contemporary chronicle recounts a bloody three-month campaign of pacification by Tamar's general Ivane the atabek, that left several Pkhovian villages and shrines destroyed.

 The term Pkhovi disappeared in the 15th century and was replaced with the toponyms: Pshavi and Khevsureti.
 It has survived, however, in the name of the village Shuapkho (shua- meaning "middle" in Georgian), and the Vainakh designation for the Khevsurs – Pkhia (Пхий).